JEOresearch/eyeswapper/README.md

 Requires OpenCV and pyvirtualcam for the webcam version.

-To help support this software and other open-source projects, please consider subscribing to my YouTube channel: https://www.youtube.com/@jeoresearch
+To help support this software and other open-source projects, please consider subscribing to my YouTube channel: https://www.youtube.com/@jeoresearch, or joining for $1 per month: https://www.youtube.com/@jeoresearch/join.